conoroshea1996/Cook-Book/README.md

 Goals of this project was to create something unquie but also give all the things you would expect a crud application to have. check it out [HERE](https://cook-book-cos.herokuapp.com/)

+#### After thoughts
+I had given myself an ambitious project which I was determined to complete looking back however I would of much prefered to of pull backed some features to give a more polished look and feel.
+But I could'nt help but try to  create a feature rich website.
+I would of liked to had more time for styling and polishing which I plan to come back to in the future.

 ## UX

 *User Stories:*